Implications of new evidence for lepton-universality violation in $b\to s\ell^+\ell^-$ decays: Observables

 where the first uncertainty is statistical and the second systematic.
 This result deviates from the SM predictions~(see Table I in Ref.~\cite{Geng:2017svp})~\footnote{This prediction does not include the effect of electromagnetic corrections, which are of the order of a few percent~\cite{Bordone:2016gaq,Isidori:2020acz}.
-Experiments attempt to subtract these effects; even if this subtraction were imperfect the resulting percent-level error is at present negligible in light of the statistical uncertainties.}
+Experiments subtract these effects; even if this subtraction was imperfect the resulting percent-level error is at present negligible in light of the statistical uncertainties.}

 with a significance of $3.1\sigma$.
 Compared to the first LHCb measurement reported in 2014~\cite{Aaij:2014ora}, the tension with respect to the SM has significantly increased.

 At the same time, LHCb has published new results for the branching faction of $B_s\to\mu^+\mu^-$,